 Gas Detector Voting

-In addition to different gas cloud size, multiple alarms sizes can be entered for risk grades.
-This will affect both point and open path gas detector coverage calculations based on the high and low alarm distances entered in the Risk Grade properties panel.
-Contours and isovolumes can be added to display coverage values based on these alarm settings.
+The Control Voting Logic will affect both point and open path gas detector 2ooN coverage calculations based on the high and low alarm distances entered in the Risk Grade properties panel.
+Contours and isovolumes can will also be affected by these alarm settings.

 To add a high and low alarm distances to a risk grade:

-1. Assign the Default risk grade to the Main Gas Zone, and make it the Visible risk grade.
+1. Assign the Default risk grade to the Main Gas Zone, and make it the FOI Viewing Default.

 2. Select the Default risk grade from the Project Item tab and in its properties panel, under the new Performance Requirements - Gas section, enter a Gas Cloud Size (High Alarm) size such as "7 meters"